markjamesm/markjamesm.github.io/_posts/2020-04-17-making-best-of-physical-distancing.md

 layout: post
 title: Making the Best of Physical Distancing
 ---
 With Canada practicing aggressive physical distancing due to the ongoing pandemic, I’ve been finding myself with a lot of free time indoors lately which I’ve been devoting towards a few different personal projects.
 Just yesterday, I finished updating my iOS app [CU Libraries](https://markjames.dev/cu-libraries) to be compliant with the latest version of iOS 13.
 After the latest iOS update, I had noticed that the app UI wouldn’t properly render on devices with a notch (like my iPhone XS Max).
-Fortunately the fix was to comment out a single line of code:
+After doing some debugging, I discovered a fix which involved commenting out a single line of code:

 <code>.edgesIgnoringSafeArea(.top)</code>